RoutingKit/RoutingKit/doc/SupportFunctions.md

 }
 ```

 `first_out` is a vector with `node_count+1` elements.
-The first one must be zero and the last one is the number of arcs.
+The first element must be zero.
+The last element is the number of arcs.
 Converting an adjacency array to an arc list can be done using functions from the header `<routingkit/inverse_vector.h>` as following:

 ```cpp
 unsigned node_count = first_out.size()-1;
 auto tail = invert_inverse_vector(first_out);
 ```

-The conversion from an arc list to an adjacency array is less simple.
+The conversion from an arc-list to an adjacency-array is less simple.
 It requires the arcs to be sorted by tails, which they often are not.
-Sorting can be sone as following:
+Sorting can be done as follows:

 ```cpp
 auto input_arc_id = compute_sort_permutation_using_less(tail);